The Missing Cross to Purity

 Glory be to God forever!

-And men that have erred from the worship that Christ set up,
+And men who have erred from the worship that Christ set up,

-they are from the truth within, and the spirit of God.
+they are away from the truth within, and the spirit of God.

 they have worshipped the works of their own hands;